Piotr1215/az-300-prep-kit/README.md

 ### #8: A few thoughts after passing the exam

 The exam focuses heavily on networking and VMs.
-Questions are really tricky with multiple layers of indirection and broad knowledge of even small properties of different Azure managed services is required to answer majority of questions.
-Questions around virtual networking were most diffucult for me, setting up load balancers, connecting networks and all this under often complex and tricky requirements.
+Questions are really tricky with multiple layers of indirection and broad knowledge of even small properties of different Azure managed services is required to answer majority of the questions.
+Questions around virtual networks were most diffucult for me, setting up load balancers, connecting networks and all this under often complex and tricky requirements.

 There is separate section for case study and separate section for labs.
 Case study requires good understanding of problem domain and requirements, so read each question very carefully, there is plenty of time.